LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 Because the GPS receiver consumes over 50mA constantly when in use, the GPS receiver is not powered by default in the MD-UV380/RT-3S firmware.

-To use the GPS receive in the radio, you must first enable the GPS in the General Options menu.
+To use the GPS receiver in the radio, you must first enable the GPS in the General Options menu.
 If the radio is not fitted with GPS, or the GPS does not appear to function, this option will show the value "None".
-If the radio is fitted with a GPS, the valuie of this option will initially display "Off" To use the GPS, change this value to "On", or "NMEA".
+If the radio is fitted with a GPS, the value of this option will initially display "Off" To use the GPS, change this value to "On", or "NMEA".
 Setting the GPS to NMEA will enable the GPS module and send all NMEA data from the GPS module to the USB serial port of the radio.
 Notes.
 1. Setting the GPS to output NMEA data will prevent the CPS communicating with the radio, and the GPS setting should be set to "Off" or "On", when using the CPS.